Book Review: The Goblin Emperor

 Because the young goblin has little clue about the intricacies of court life.
 He gets thrown into palace etiquette, high nobility fashion, stilted parlance and politics domestic and foreign like so much fresh meat to the lions.
 It is by sheer luck that his protector, relegated to being forgotten just like the half-goblin, has taken the pains to school his ward in the basics to while away the time.

-In other words, we, the reader, get thrown in with him and experience with our hero how any normal impulse can lead to shocked gasps and hostile glances by all the others who know so much better.
+In other words, we, the reader, get thrown in with him (classic fish-out-of-water setup) and experience with our hero how any normal impulse can lead to shocked gasps and hostile glances by all the others who know so much better.

 The author manages to capture this feeling of loneliness in company, being the odd one out at center stage, very well.
 The main character cherishes the moments when he can have alone time, but he also yearns for company, and it is easy to feel it with him.